rfo909/CFT/README.md

 - lists and dictionaries
 - run external programs in foreground or background
 - text templating with merge code processing
-- spawning CFT expressions as background threads
+- spawn CFT expressions as background threads
 - lambdas and closures
 - tryCatch with two-tiered exception hierarchy ("soft" and "hard")
 - integrated data store (Db2)

+Given my interest in parsing, CFT has integrated Lexer support, and is sophisticated enough to write recursive-descent parsers:

-- integrated lexer; JSON recursive-descent parser written in CFT
+- JSON recursive-descent parser written in CFT
+- (2022-04) got XML parser operational, also written in CFT

 ### Editing script code